brkcln/vue3-todoApp/README.md

 - Sort tasks by completion status and creation date
 - Save to LocalStorage

+## Working on..
+- Adding Vuex,
+- UI/UX Design,
+- Responsive Layout,
+- Add update_at to todos,
+- SweetAlert when added,edited,deleted,
+- 3 List of todos,
+- And more..

 ## Credits
 This project was built by - brkcln